-As an email service provider (ESP), we are required to enforce spam laws.
+As a marketing automation platform that delivers emails, we are required to enforce spam laws.
 Spam negatively impacts deliverability rates, and we want to make sure your emails reach their recipients.
 We have some very strict rules that must be adhered to in all countries, but you may find that your country has additional requirements.

 - You must tell us where you got your list.